jondgoodwin/progling/content/post/type-expressions.md

 a value or type expression.

 Even this would not be much of a problem if all types were nominal (e.g., Java).
-When types are nominal, it means a type expression is just the name of the type.
+When types are nominal, it means a type expression is pretty simple, oriented around the name.
 The parser could handle a type name the same way as a variable name, and then resolve it properly during semantic analysis.
 This is not possible with Cone, because